nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Assistant Bike Coach
     image: /img/67281428_10217366357704134_8930371584124780544_n.jpeg
   - about: >-
-      Jennifer Myers is a coach for the ATC Group Long Bikes and Long Runs.
+      Jennifer Myers is a coach for the ATC Group Long Bikes.

       She initially started biking and running with the group for the camaraderie and the sole goal of staying fit.
 Eventually she caught the “tri-bug” completing her first sprint tri in 2016.
 Jennifer has since participated as a runner and cyclist in several relay events, including three 70.3 distance races.
 Her next big goal is completing her first 70.3 as an age-grouper in 2023.